mollie/WooCommerce/tests/qa/README.md

 	> Note 2: There can be > 1 test runs (for example, when testing API methods: one for Order, another for Payment).

-2. Add link to TEstRail Plan or Milestone to release ticket in Jira.
+2. Add link to TestRail Plan or Milestone to release ticket in Jira.

 3. In the `.env` file: